hackclub/hackclub/workshops/Simple Js Clock/README.md

 requestAnimationFrame(setDate);
 ```

-**And Congratulations!
+**And congratulations!
 You just built a clock using just 20 lines of JavaScript!**
-What a beauty of Time!

 ![Image](https://media.giphy.com/media/TdfyKrN7HGTIY/giphy.gif)

 ## Part V: The End
-If you haven't created an account on repl.it, make sure you do so to save this wonderful piece of creation!
+If you haven't created an account on [repl.it](https://repl.it), make sure you do so to save this wonderful piece of creation!

 Here are somethings which you can do:
 1. Consider changing the colors and adding more features!